DrAdrianDC/Chemistry-with-Python/Molecular Dynamics Simulation using Monte Carlo Methods/README.md

 # Molecular Dynamics Simulation using Monte Carlo Methods

-This repository contains a simulation of molecular dynamics using Monte Carlo methods.
+This repository contains a simulation of **molecular dynamics using Monte Carlo methods**.
 The simulation explores the configurational space of particles in a cubic box, calculating the total energy of the system using the Lennard-Jones potential and applying periodic boundary conditions.

 ## Description